Upcoming professional development opportunities for faculty and staff

 The MSU EDA University Center for Regional Economic Innovation (REI) at the MSU Center for Community and Economic Development is building a new economic development ecosystem, leveraging higher education assets to support the co-creation, co-application, and dissemination of innovative economic development strategies that promise to yield high-growth entrepreneurship, job creation, and economic innovation throughout the state of Michigan.

-MSU's office of Communication and Brand Strategy offers monthly workshops to give Michigan State University faculty and academic staff the foundations needed to better communicate research and scholarly work in a succinct and public manner, as well as providing tools and hands-on exercises to help refine communications skills.
+MSU University Communications has resources and tools to give Michigan State University faculty and academic staff the foundations needed to better communicate research and scholarly work in a succinct and public manner.

 The Michigan State University Extension designed its Facilitative Leadership Workshops to help participants build and strengthen the skills and personal confidence necessary to lead and facilitate productive meetings.
 The goal is to provide participants with a practical hands-on experience using group facilitation tools and techniques in order to work more effectively with business work teams and community organizations.